 Will LASIK correct both my distance and near vision?

-Yes and No. Younger patients will see well at distance and near after LASIK.
-Patients 40+ years old have options to correct both distance and near vision.
-Ask Dr. Iskander if you are a candidate for monovision correction.
+Younger patients can expect to see well at both distances after LASIK.
+Patients above 40 may require other options to correct both distance and near vision, such as monovision correction.

 Will my correction from LASIK digress over time?